shayypy/cf-worldtimeapi/README.md

 > DigitalOcean is offering $200 of free credit using my referral link [here](https://m.do.co/c/28c7e001c3e8).
 If you're looking to play around with web hosting, this is a great opportunity for you!
 DigitalOcean's [App Platform](https://docs.digitalocean.com/products/app-platform/) is a no-code solution to hosting this repository.
 You can even link the repository to automatically deploy any changes to this repository to your own app in real time!

+## License

+This repository uses the MIT License, meaning you are free to copy the code and repurpose it for whatever you want.

 ## Contributing

 If you would like to contribute to this repository, please open a Pull Request.